impl#

 Return the task_id part of the key.
 It should be unique with in a job.

-property status: int#
+property shard_id: int#

 Return the status value of the task.